-Imagine the Punjabi folk songs you know and love – Challa, Heer, Jugni – but in a totally fresh format.
-Enter Punjabtronix, a live performance by DJ Swami and some of the finest Punjabi musicians, of cutting edge electronic beats fused with and the traditional sounds of the Punjab.
+Imagine the Punjabi folk songs you know and love – Challa, Heer, Jugni – but in a totally fresh way.
+Enter Punjabtronix, a live performance by DJ Swami and some of the finest Punjabi musicians of cutting edge electronic beats fused with the traditional sounds of the Punjab.

 Swami has always drawn on the hybrid nature of his British Asian identity to explore and create new, innovative sounds.
 Having grown up listening to legendary Punjabi folk artists such as Yamla Dutt, Gurdaas Maan or Kuldeep Manak, he became inspired by the raw energy of Punjabi music.
 Equally influenced by electronic musicians such as Royksopp, Daft Punk and SBTRKT, Swami has merged these disparate themes, creating an entirely original soundscape.